yguitton/training-material/topics/single-cell/tutorials/pseudobulk-analysis/tutorial.md

 In our previous analysis, we found that only one gene, **MTND1P23**, was identified as downregulated in our contrast.
 This result was obtained by "bulking" **all** cell types from our dataset and performing a differential expression analysis comparing normal vs. COVID-19 samples.

 But what if we refine our approach?
-For instance, instead of analyzing all cell types together, what happens if we focus on a specific cluster, such as **T cells**, and perform the same comparison—normal vs. COVID-19?
+For instance, instead of analyzing all cell types together, what happens if we focus on a specific cluster, such as **T cells**, and perform the same comparison: normal vs. COVID-19?
 Would the results remain the same, or would this more targeted approach reveal additional insights?

-Let's perform this analysis step-by-step
+## Let's perform this analysis step-by-step

+> <hands-on-title> Cut Columns on Decoupler Pseudobulk Count Matrix </hands-on-title>
+>
+> 1. Use the {% tool [Cut](https://usegalaxy.eu/root?tool_id=Cut1) %} tool with the following parameters:
+>    - *"Cut columns"*: `c1,c9,c10,c11,c12,c13,c14,c15`
+>        - *"Delimited by"*: `Tab`
+>        - *"From"*: `Decoupler pseudo-bulk on data 1: Count Matrix`
+>
+{: .hands_on}

+> <question-title> T Cell Count Matrix </question-title>
+>
+> 1. What data is included in our new pseudobulk count matrix, and how is it organized?
+> 2. How many samples are included in the current dataset, and are all of them derived exclusively from T cells?
+>
+> > <solution-title> Solution </solution-title>
+> >
+> > 1.
+Our new count matrix consists of the original 1,430 rows, representing all genes with their gene labels in the first column.
+Additionally, it includes seven other columns corresponding to individual samples, like _Control#1Tcell_ or _SARSCoV2posSevere#1Tcell_.
+> > 2.
+Our dataset now includes a total of seven samples: three controls and four COVID-19 positive samples.
+> >
+> {: .solution}
+>
+{: .question}

 # Key Takeaways and Recommendations